Determining Spousal Maintenance

 The three types of spousal maintenance in Minnesota are temporary, short-term, and long-term.

 - Temporary maintenance is paid while the divorce is pending.
-The amount is based on the income of each spouse.
+The amount is based on needs and ability to pay of each spouse.

 - Short-term maintenance are payments made for a limited time after the divorce is final.
-These are to assist the ex-spouse with job training or education.
+These are to assist the ex-spouse with job training or education, and to rehabilitate the spouse.

-With over a decade as a family law attorney and even more years spent working in the courts, Krenner Law LLC can efficiently assess your situation and advise you on what your payments are likely to be and why.
-I can also offer insight into what will influence the amount of those payments.
+With over a decade as a family law attorney and even more years spent working in the courts, Eileen Krenner can efficiently assess your situation and also offer insight into what will influence a spousal maintenance claim and the potential amount of those payments and the duration of the obligation.

 What Influences The Amount Award?